ultd/checktypes-js/README.md

 if (error) {
   console.log(error)
+  /*
+    [ { propertyName: ''
-  //  {expectedType: 'String',
+        expectedType: 'String',
-  //   recievedType: 'Number',
+        recievedType: 'Number',
-  //   required: true}
+        required: true } ]
+  */
 } else {
   // do stuff with passedItem
 }
 ```

-When type checking primitive types the error will only be an error Object not an Array of error Objects considering only one property/item being checked.
+When type checking primitive types or when an Object or Array type mismatches at the parent/root level, the error object will have an empty string `''` for the propertyName as it's not a property where the error occured.
+Also, the parent/root level is always required.
+You wouldn't be type checking if you didn't need it ;)

 ## Helper Functions